 We recommend that you use warm soapy water to begin with or a pressure washer.
 For strong stains (such as berries), if necessary, a light solution of bleach and water can be used.
 For uncapped decking, why not try Abzorbit grease and oil stain remover!

 Will garden furniture scratch or mark my deck?

-We recommend that you use felt feet on your garden furniture as this prevents marks appearing on the decking.
+We recommend that you use felt or rubber feet on your garden furniture as this prevents marks appearing on the decking.
 As with other flooring surfaces, if heavier objects are dragged or moved across the decking marks can appear.
 For heavy items (tables, planters, solid chairs, etc.) we recommend lifting them to be moved, rather than dragging.

 My deck looks dusty, why is that?